vcflib/bio-vcf/README.md

 Note: we develop in a GNU Guix environment, see the header of [guix.scm](guix.scm) which does not use bundler.

-### Debugging
+### Development/debugging

-To debug output use '-v --num-threads=1' for generating useful output.
+To debug output use the combination '-v --num-threads=1' for generating useful output.
 Also do not use the -i switch (ignore errors) when there are problems.

 ### Could not find rake-10.4.2 in any of the sources